confluentinc/cp-docker-images/docs/quickstart.rst

     {"name":"quickstart-file-source","connector":{"state":"RUNNING","worker_id":"localhost:28082"},"tasks":[{"state":"RUNNING","id":0,"worker_id":"localhost:28082"}]}

 Now that the connector is up and running, let's try reading a sample of 10 records from the ``quickstart-data`` topic to check if the connector is uploading data to Kafka, as expected.
+You'll want to do this in a separate terminal window, retaining the ssh session to the Docker Host for later commands.

   .. sourcecode:: bash